Reading Leaf Removal Services

 Reading's Implementation of Massachusetts Organic Waste Management Requirements for Fall Leaves

 Massachusetts prohibits yard waste, including leaves, from landfill disposal, requiring municipalities like Reading to offer compliant collection and education programs.
-Residents can participate in curbside collection or bring leaves to the Transfer Station for composting, following local permit and schedule requirements.
-On-site composting is allowed with a 5-10 foot setback from property lines, as outlined in local ordinances.
-Finished compost may be available to residents for use in gardens and landscaping.
-For more details on organic waste regulations and composting best practices, consult the Massachusetts Department of Environmental Protection or the Reading Board of Health.
+Residents can participate in curbside collection or bring leaves to the Transfer Station for composting.
+On-site composting is permitted with a 5-10 foot setback from property lines, as outlined in local ordinances.
+Finished compost may be available to residents for garden use.
+These efforts are coordinated with the Massachusetts Department of Environmental Protection to ensure compliance and promote sustainable waste management.
+For health and safety questions regarding organic waste, contact:

 Reading Board of Health